binder-project/binder-docs/markdown/custom-deployments.md

 ## your own hardware

-If you would like to set up a Kubernetes cluster on internal infrastructure, then the standard `binder-control start-all` script can be used, but do not start the `kube-cluster` service.
+If you would like to set up a Kubernetes cluster on internal infrastructure i.e. at an institution, then the `binder-control start-all` script can be used, but do not start the `kube-cluster` service.

 Instead, make sure to start your cluster with the configuration options (environment variables) defined [here](https://github.com/binder-project/binder-control/blob/master/services/kube-cluster/service.js#L71)

 Also, for now, set the `kube.provider` configuration option in `~/.binder/deploy.conf` to "vagrant".
-This will configure the proxy service to be use a [NodePort](http://kubernetes.io/docs/user-guide/services/#type-nodeport) instead of a [LoadBalancer](http://kubernetes.io/docs/user-guide/services/#type-loadbalancer) (the latter is only supported by certain cloud providers)
+This will configure the proxy service to be use a [NodePort](http://kubernetes.io/docs/user-guide/services/#type-nodeport) instead of a [LoadBalancer](http://kubernetes.io/docs/user-guide/services/#type-loadbalancer) (the latter is only supported by certain cloud providers).

 ## customizing your deployment